Adopting a puppy

 - A written statement of the puppy behaviour test that is performed at 7 weeks of age

 - Same type of food as is used to here at Ollegaarden

-- All Sheltie will be eye examined at 7 weeks of age
+- All Shelties will be eye-examined by a specialist at 7 weeks of age

 - All puppies will have a thorough chiropractic examination and health check including vaccination prior to leaving for their new homes